balavishnuvj/remix-seo/README.md

 # Remix SEO

-Collection of SEO utilities like sitemap, robots.txt, etc. for a [Remix](https://remix.run/) Application.
+Collection of SEO utilities like sitemap, robots.txt, etc. for a [Remix](https://remix.run/) application.

 # Features